san6138/Employee-Databse-Application-with-Installer/README.md

 # Employee-Databse-Application-with-Installer

-This installer will install all the files needed in for the porject in the predetermined place.
+This installer will install all the files needed in for the project in the predetermined place.